Quora User Expresses Annoyance At Dogs Suddenly Coming Up To Them, Asks Pet Owners Why They Do This

 The reason owners easily assume people will like their dogs.

-However the chances of finding anyone or running into anyone who dosen't like dogs (besides maybe Rottweilers) issssss 0.0000000001%
+However, the chances of finding anyone or running into anyone who doesn't like dogs (besides maybe Rottweilers) is 0.0000000001%.

-Tho the commondogs you usually see out in public more often don't usually cause issues.
+Though the common dogs you usually see out in public more often don't usually cause issues.

 The OP calling dogs stupid didn't sit well with this user.

-How do you know there dog is stupid?
-I. Not sure where you live but where are you when this happens?
+How do you know their dog is stupid?
+I'm not sure where you live, but where are you when this happens?

-Sometimes dogs are nicer then people but you will never find that out dogs can tell people who don’t like dogs and usually avoid them so where are you when these stupid dogs come up to you?
+Sometimes dogs are nicer than people, but you will never find that out.
+Dogs can tell people who don’t like dogs and usually avoid them, so where are you when these so-called stupid dogs come up to you?

-To be a responsible owner means you have the ability to control your dog's unwanted or unpredictable behavior all the time.
+To be a responsible owner means you have the ability to control your dog's unwanted or unpredictable behavior at all times.
 Although our pets may be the kindest and most adorable dogs, we also have to accept that we will encounter people who aren't fond of them.

 It's best to keep your dog close to you, especially in situations where others may feel uncomfortable or uneasy around them.